IvanGav/CyberSeaquell/src/terminal/README.md

 Functions that are needed to be called from the outside are under API comment section.

+Please call terminals_init once when the program starts.

 # Commands:

 help <-please>
 - print all commands
 - if please argument specified, better descriptions

+clear
+- clear the terminal text

 ls
 - print all files in current directory